Blend: A Unified Data Discovery System: Experiments

 \subsection{Union Search}

-In this subsection, we compare the standard union discovery plan of \system to the state-of-the-art approach Starmie.
-Figure~\ref{fig:union_runtime} illustrates the runtime comparison between \system and Starmie.
-In this experiment, we only measure the performance of \system on both DBMSs because Starmie does not use a DBMS.

-The experiment is done on four different data lakes, i.e., SANTOS, SANTOS Large, TUS, and TUS Large.
-For each of the data lakes we use the corresponding query benchmarks used in the Starmie paper~\cite{DBLP:journals/pvldb/FanWLZM23}.
-SANTOS, SANTOS Large, TUS, and TUS Large benchmarks contain $50$, $80$, $150$, and $100$ query tables respectively.
+We compare the union discovery plan of \system to Starmie.
+The experiment involves four data lakes from the Starmie paper~\cite{DBLP:journals/pvldb/FanWLZM23}: SANTOS, SANTOS Large, TUS, and TUS Large.
+They contain $50$, $80$, $150$, and $100$ query tables, respectively.

-Figure~\ref{fig:union_runtime} depicts that Starmie outperforms \system in all cases except TUS Large.
-This is due to the fact that Starmie leverages a fast language model and is able to compute the embedding distances fast in the memory.
-Also, Starmie uses a fast HNSW index~\cite{DBLP:journals/pami/MalkovY20} to store embeddings and is designed to leverage GPU for language model training and embedding generation.
-Therefore, a fraction of its online union search phase that creates embeddings for the query tables is executed on GPU.
-Although \system (Column) is slower than Starmie for the first three data lakes, it is almost one order of magnitude faster than \system (Row) on average.

-As Starmie leverages language models and is able to not only consider syntactic similarities but also semantic associations, the final results of the approaches are different.
-Therefore, in addition to the runtime comparison.
-We report one result for \system because the choice of the database does not impact the output of the discovery plan.
-According to the benchmark provided by the baseline papers, only SANTOS, TUS, and TUS Large contain the ground truth labels.